-If you are using NVIDIA dedicated display cards, you must look for two folder locations that can consume the disk space without your knowledge.
-Recently while doing disk scanning by WiDirStat to release some disk space, I noticed an NVIDIA folder consumed almost 11GB size.
+If you are using NVIDIA dedicated display cards, you must look for two folder locations that can consume disk space without your knowledge.
+Recently, while doing disk scanning with WiDirStat to release some disk space, I noticed an NVIDIA folder that consumed almost 11 GB.
 Most of them are called MessageBus log files.
 In this guide, let me show you how to delete them and clean up this location.

-If it is a standard procedure of deleting the files in Windows explorer, definitely you would not have reached this article to find out how.
+If it is a standard procedure of deleting the files in Windows Explorer, you definitely would not have reached this article to find out how.
 Yes, it is not straightforward.

 What is NVIDIA MessageBus Logs?